Draconic Translator

 Dragonborn speak Draconic as their native language in D&D 5e.
 They also typically learn Common, but Draconic is the tongue of their ancestry and of dragon-kind going back to the oldest editions of the game.

-Draconic is a constructed fictional language used in Dungeons & Dragons, not a natural human language.
-It has a documented vocabulary and writing system developed across official D&D sourcebooks, but it's not spoken by any real-world community.
-The draconic dictionary dnd players reference has been built up across multiple editions.
+Draconic is a fictional language used in Dungeons & Dragons, not a real-world human language.
+It has known words and a writing system from official D&D sourcebooks, but it is not spoken by any real-world community.

 Kobolds speak Draconic in D&D, as they consider themselves distant kin to dragons.
 This makes Draconic useful for any encounter involving kobolds, lizardfolk, or other reptilian creatures, not just dragonborn characters.

 No, they're separate languages that both happen to be spoken by dragons.
-D&D Draconic has its own documented vocabulary from official sourcebooks.
+D&D Draconic has its own known words from official sourcebooks.
 Dovahzul, the Skyrim dragon language, was created separately by Bethesda with different words and grammar.
-This tool focuses on D&D Draconic specifically.

 The Draconic writing system is called Iokharic, a runic-style script used to write the Draconic language in D&D. It appears on dragon hoards, ancient ruins, and magical inscriptions throughout D&D settings.
 Traditional Iokharic reads from right to left, though many modern D&D materials write it left to right.